 These are a pair of Scott’s work shoes from when he used to work hard.

-Instead of being covered with paint, which was Scott’s income when public school teaching became intolerable,one of these shoes has residue from floor tile adhesive on one toe.
+Instead of being covered with paint, which was Scott’s income when public school teaching became intolerable,one of these shoes has residue from floor tile adhesive on its toe.

 Part of travel is using precautions.
 Make a copy of your Passport to show to people in lieu of the real thing.
 Don’t wear flashy jewelry.
 Don’t tell strangers where you live.
 Don’t drink water, except bottled.
 Go in groups at night.
 Don’t do things abroad you wouldn’t do at home.
 Get all your shots.
 Use sunscreen.
 Use local currency.
 Don’t insert yourself into police business or arguments between men and women.

 My newest precaution, before traveling again, is going to be to clean this adhesive off my shoe.